Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Causal Roadmap

-The empirical distribution $P_n$ gives each observation weight $\frac{1}{n}$; $P_n \in \mathcal{M}_{NP}$, where $\mathcal{M}_{NP}$ is a non-parametric statistical model.
+The empirical distribution $P_n$ gives each observation weight $\frac{1}{n}$.
 Estimates from this empirical distribution are denoted with a subscript $n$.
-If $V$-fold cross-validation is employed, the empirical data are uniformly and at random split into $V$ mutually exclusive sets.
-For sets $v \in \{1,...,V\}$, each set of data serves as a validation set; the complement is its training set.
+If $V$-fold cross-validation is employed, the empirical data are uniformly and at random split into $V$ mutually exclusive sets which we can index with $v=1,...,V$.
+For each sample split $v = 1,...,V$, this $v^{\text{th}}$ data set represents the validation set while the complement is its training set.
 Let $P_{n,v}$ be the empirical distribution of the validation sample $v$, and $P_{n,-v}$ be the empirical distribution of the complementary training set.